yowainwright/pastoralist/app/README.md

 2. Add its metadata and order in `src/content/constants.ts`.
 3. Add it to the sidebar in `src/components/docs/Sidebar/constants.ts` when it should be navigable.
-4. Run `bun run build` to catch MDX, route, and type errors.
+4. Run `pnpm run build` to catch MDX, route, and type errors.

 Use internal docs links like `/docs/security`.
 The MDX anchor component converts those links into router links.